-Your Traxxas transmitter has a programmable Multi-Function knob that can be set to control various advanced transmitter functions (set to Traxxas Stability Management (TSM) by default, see page 17).
-Accessing the programming menu is done by using the menu and set buttons on the transmitter and observing signals from the LED.
-An explanation of the menu structure follows on page 34.
+Your Traxxas transmitter has a programmable Multi-Function knob that can be set to control various advanced transmitter functions (set to Traxxas Stability Management by default, see page 16).
 Experiment with the settings and features to see if they can improve your driving experience.